pytrackdat/pytrackdat/docs/usage/step_2_design_file.rst

 1. Check that data types and type-specific options are correct for each field
 2. Add human-readable **descriptions** for each field
-3. Change desired **foreign keys** from their detected data type to the foreign key data type, following the
-   [foreign key documentation](#foreign-key-foreign-key-cross-relation) TODO: RE-LINK to link them to the correct table.
+3. Change desired **foreign keys** from their detected data type to the foreign key data type, following the `foreign key documentation <foreign-key-ref_>`_ to link them to the correct table.

 Design File Customization